spencerjstewart/todos/README.md

 # Todos

-This is a simple Todo List application built as part of the Practical JavaScript course at [Watch and Code](https://watchandcode.com/).
+This is a simple todo list application built as part of the Practical JavaScript course at [Watch and Code](https://watchandcode.com/).
 The application allows you to create, read, update, and delete todo items, as well as mark them as completed.

 ## Features